Fendi teams up with Thelios as LVMH focuses on eyewear

 Part of the broader strategy by Paris-based LVMH to expand in eyewear, Thelios produces and distributes glasses for other brands in the group, including Dior, Stella McCartney and Kenzo.

-The announcement comes the day after the end of Fendi's licensing deal with Italy's Safilo (SFLG.MI).
+The announcement comes the day after the end of Fendi’s licensing deal with Italy’s Safilo.

 Safilo, the world’s second-biggest spectacle maker, has been hit by LVMH’s decision to end previous agreements between the two firms and set up the joint-venture with Marcolin.